B4DG3R/TimeSheet2.0/README.md

 - I would like to add a bar graph of some description to the main UI to show the hours for each day.

 ## Contribute
-Any contributions, advice of suggestions welcome.
+- Any contributions, advice or suggestions welcome.
+- Please create a new branch and commit to working not to master.

 ## Credits
 Credits: Matt Hollyhead